valeriangalliat/markdown-it-anchor/README.md

-By using a visually hidden element for the assistive text, we make sure that the assistive text can be picked up by translation services, as most of the popular translation services currently ignore `aria-label`.
+By using a visually hidden element for the assistive text, we make sure that the assistive text can be picked up by translation services, as most of the popular translation services (including Google Translate) currently ignore `aria-label`.

 If you prefer an alternative method for the assistive text, see other
 styles: